 One writer who posts a fight scene in the comments could win a FREE EDIT from Tiffany.
 Edit is limited to 3 pages, double spaced, 12 pt font.

 Note from Tiffany: When you post, give me a lead-in on who is fighting, their relationship, the motivation of the fight, the dirty techniques you used, and what outcome you are aiming for.

 * * * * * *

 Do you have new ideas about how to use these filthy fighting methods in your own stories?
 What is your favorite Dirty Fighting technique?
 Tell us all about it and provide samples from your own fiction down in the comments.

-By day, Jenny provides training and social media marketing for an accounting firm.
-By night she writes news articles, humor, memoir, women’s fiction and short stories.
-After 18+ years as a corporate software trainer, she’s delighted to sit down while she works.
+By day, Jenny provides corporate communications and LinkedIn advice for professional services firms.
+By night she writes humor, memoir, women’s fiction, and short stories.
+After 20 years as a corporate trainer, she’s delighted to sit down while she works.

 Photo credits: Pixabay

 Copyright © 2023 Writers In The Storm - All Rights Reserved